cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/installation.md

 method allows implementing a custom way to download and execute the installation script.
 In this method, a temporary download link for the installation script is created and made available to the plugin using the `ctx`.
-It is upt to the plugin developer then to implement a custom method for downloading and executing the installation script on the agent's host.
+It is up to the plugin's developer then to implement a custom method for downloading and executing the installation script on the agent's host.